Oracle TABLE

 TODO: Include partitions (table and index)

-In versions prior to 12.1 the queries below will only be accurate if table statistics have just been gathered....
+In versions prior to 12.1 the query below will only be accurate if table statistics have just been gathered....

 SELECT num_rows, blocks